 Chambers for the Priests

 1 Then he brought me out into the outer court, the way toward the north.
 Then he brought me into the room that was opposite the separate place, and which was opposite the building toward the north.
-2 Before the length of 100 cubits was the north door, and the width was 50 cubits.
-3 Opposite the 20 cubits which belonged to the inner court, and opposite the pavement which belonged to the outer court, was gallery against gallery in the third floor.
-4 Before the rooms was a walk of ten cubits’ width inward, a way of one cubit; and their doors were toward the north.
+2 Before the length of 150 feet was the north door, and the width was 75 feet.
+3 Opposite the 30 foot area, which belonged to the inner court, and opposite the pavement which belonged to the outer court, was an arrangement of gallery on top of gallery to the third floor.
+4 Before the rooms was a walkway of fifteen feet wide at distance of eighteen inches; and their entrances faced north.

-5 Now the upper rooms were shorter; for the galleries took away from these, more than from the lower and the middle, in the building.
+5 Now the upper rooms were narrower because the galleries took up space, from the lower and the middle part of the the building.
 6 For they were in three stories, and they did not have pillars like the court pillars.
-Therefore the uppermost was set back more than the lowest and the middle from the ground.
-7 The wall that was outside by the side of the rooms, toward the outer court before the rooms, its length was 50 cubits.
-8 For the length of the rooms that were in the outer court was 50 cubits.
-Before the temple were 100 cubits.
+Therefore the uppermost was set back from the ground more than the lowest and the middle stories.
+7 The wall that was outside by the side of the rooms, toward the outer court in front of the rooms, was 75 feet long.
+8 For the length of the rooms that were in the outer court was 75 feet, and those facing the temple were 150 feet.
 9 From under these rooms was the entry on the east side, as one goes into them from the outer court.

-10 In the thickness of the wall of the court toward the east, before the separate place, and before the building, there were rooms.
-11 The way before them was like the appearance of the rooms which were toward the north; according to their length so was their width: and all their exits were both according to their fashions, and according to their doors.
-12 According to the doors of the rooms that were toward the south was a door at the head of the way, even the way directly before the wall toward the east, as one enters into them.
+10 In the thickness of the wall of the court that faced east, opposite the separate place, and opposite the building, there were rooms.
+11 The walkway in front of them looked like the rooms which faced north.
+Their length and width was the same as the others, and all their exits and entrances were done in the same fashion.
+12 According to the doors of the rooms that were toward the south was a door at the head of the walkway, the way directly before the wall toward the east, as one enters into them.

-15 Now when he had finished measuring the inner house, he brought me out by the way of the gate which faces toward the east, and measured it all around.
-16 He measured on the east side with the measuring rod 500 rods, with the measuring rod all around.
-17 He measured on the north side 500 rods with the measuring rod all around.
-18 He measured on the south side 500 rods with the measuring rod.
-19 He turned around to the west side, and measured 500 rods with the measuring rod.
+15 Now when he had finished measuring the inner house, he brought me out by the way of the gate which faces east and measured all around it.
+16 He measured on the east side with the measuring rod 875 feet, with the measuring rod all around.
+17 He measured on the north side 875 feet with the measuring rod all around.
+18 He measured on the south side 875 feet with the measuring rod.
+19 He turned around to the west side, and measured 875 feet with the measuring rod.
 20 He measured it on the four sides.
-It had a wall around it, the length 500, and the width 500, to make a separation between that which was holy and that which was common.
+It had a wall around it, the length 875, and the width 875, to make a separation between that which was holy and that which was common.

 The Glory of the Lord Returns to the Temple

-6 I heard one speaking to me out of the house; and a man stood by me.
+6 I heard one speaking to me from the house; and a man stood by me.
 7 He said to me, “Son of man, this is the place of my throne, and the place of the soles of my feet, where I will dwell among the Israelites forever.
-The house of Israel will no longer defile my holy name, neither they, nor their kings, by their prostitution, and by the dead bodies of their kings in their high places; 8 in their setting of their threshold by my threshold, and their door post beside my door post.
-There was a wall between me and them; and they have defiled my holy name by the abominations which they have committed.
+The house of Israel will no longer defile my holy name, neither they, nor their kings, by their prostitution, and by the dead bodies of their kings in their high places, 8 in their setting of their threshold by my threshold and their door post beside my door post.
+There was a wall between me and them, and they have defiled my holy name by the abominations which they have committed.
 Therefore I have consumed them in my anger.
-9 Now let them put away their prostitution, and the dead bodies of their kings, far from me.
+9 Now let them put away their prostitution and the dead bodies of their kings, far from me.
 Then I will dwell among them forever.

-10 “You, son of man, show the house to the house of Israel, that they may be ashamed of their iniquities; and let them measure the plan.
-11 If they are ashamed of all that they have done, make known to them the structure of the temple, and its fashion, and its exits, and its entrances, and all its designs, and all its ordinances, and all its details and laws; and write it down in their sight; that they may keep its entire plan, with all its ordinances, and do them.
+10 “You, son of man, show this temple to the house of Israel so that they may be ashamed of their iniquities, and let them measure the plan.
+11 If they are ashamed of all that they have done, make known to them the structure of the temple, and its fashion, and its exits, and its entrances, and all its designs, and all its ordinances, and all its details and laws; and write it down in their sight so that they may keep its entire plan, with all its ordinances, and do them.

-12 “This is the law of the house.
+12 “This is the law of the temple.
 On the top of the mountain the whole limit around it shall be most holy.
-This is the law of the house.
+This is the law of the temple.

 The Altar of Sacrifice

-13 “These are the measurements of the altar by cubits (the cubit is a cubit and a hand width): the bottom shall be a cubit, and the width a cubit, and its border around its edge a span;† and this shall be the base of the altar.
-14 From the bottom on the ground to the lower ledge shall be two cubits, and the width one cubit; and from the lesser ledge to the greater ledge shall be four cubits, and the width a cubit.
-15 The upper altar shall be four cubits; and from the altar hearth and upward there shall be four horns.
-16 The altar hearth shall be twelve cubits long by twelve wide, square in its four sides.
-17 The ledge shall be fourteen cubits long by fourteen wide in its four sides; and the border about it shall be half a cubit; and its bottom shall be a cubit around; and its steps shall look toward the east.”
+13 “These are the measurements of the altar by cubits (the cubit is one cubit and a hand width): the bottom shall be eighteen inches, and the width eighteen inches, and its border around its edge nine inches and this shall be the base of the altar.
+14 From the bottom on the ground to the lower ledge shall be three feet, and the width one and a half feet; and from the lesser ledge to the greater ledge shall be six feet, and the width one and a half feet.
+15 The upper altar shall be six feet; and from the altar hearth and upward there shall be four horns.
+16 The altar hearth shall be eighteen feet long by eighteen feet wide, square in its four sides.
+17 The ledge shall be twenty one feet long by twenty one feet wide in its four sides; and the border around it shall be nine inches; and its bottom shall be eighteen inches around; and its steps shall look toward the east.”

 The Altar Consecrated